2021.10.05

 Ajisaka Tooru

 Born in Nagoya, Aichi Prefecture in 1957, and raised in Osaka.
-After graduating from the Graduate School of Science and Engineering, Waseda University, majoring in Civil Engineering, in 1983, he joined Mitsubishi Estate Co., Ltd. (currently Mitsubishi Jisho Design).
+After graduating from the Graduate School of Science and Engineering, Waseda University, majoring in Civil Engineering, in 1983, he joined Mitsubishi Estate Co., Ltd. (now Mitsubishi Jisho Design).
 In 2013, he left Mitsubishi Jisho Design to become a professor in the Department of Architecture, Graduate School of Science and Engineering, Kagoshima University.
-Since assuming his position, he has been teaching Architectural Design, working on the preservation and restoration of modern architecture, regional revitalization, and the utilization of regional assets, as well as engaging in exchanges with the University of Florence.
-He also serves as the chief of the JIA Excellent Architecture Selection Task Force, the executive director of the JIA Kyushu Branch Kagoshima Regional Chapter, a member of ICOMOS 20th Century Heritage-NSC20C, a vice representative of DOCOMOMO Japan, and a member of the Workplace Subcommittee of the Architectural Institute of Japan.
+Since assuming this position, he has taught Architectural Design classes and has been involved in activities related to the preservation and restoration of modern and contemporary architecture, regional revitalization, and the utilization of local assets, as well as exchanges with the University of Florence.
+He also serves as the chair of the JIA Excellent Architecture Selection Task Force, secretary of the JIA Kyushu Branch Kagoshima Regional Chapter, committee member of ICOMOS 20th Century Heritage-NSC20C, vice representative of DOCOMOMO Japan, and member of the Architectural Institute of Japan Workplace Subcommittee.

 OTHER DISCUSSIONS